Samuel-The-Daya/Just-The-Docs-Template/docs/Remote-Repositories-And-Sub-Pages/Remote-Repositories.md

 A remote repository is a version of your project that is hosted on a remote server.

 Remote repositories can interact with local repositories, allowing you to push your changes to others and pull their changes to your local repository.

 ## Information

-In these pages, it will teach you:
+These pages contain the following information:

 - How to setup a remote repository
 - Connect local repository to the remote repository